Varane Avashyamund: Plot

 Bibeesh opens up about his personal life to Nikki, recounting various incidents that have shaped his experiences.
 He recalls a time when his younger brother was born to their parents while he was in 11th grade, leading to mockery from his friends due to their mother being their class teacher.
 Tragedy struck a year later when Bibeesh's father died in an accident, as he was not wearing a helmet.
-Bibeesh vividly describes the day of his father's death as the worst, remembering how he usually carried an extra set of keys but, unfortunately, had forgotten them that day.
-This forced him to wait at his neighbor's house, triggering a recollection of a nauseating experience when he vomited after drinking squash at their place.
-However, when the ambulance turned up at his house he was expecting to see his dad's body in the van.
-But he saw his mom and dad's dead bodies in the ambulance.
-Turns out both his parents had taken Kartik for a polio vaccination.
-They had got into an accident with a truck.
-But Kartik came home with a fracture only to which Bibeesh felt relieved on seeing his brother alive.
+Bibeesh vividly describes the day of his father's death as the worst, remembering how he usually carried an extra set of keys but had forgotten them that day, which forced him to wait at his neighbor's house, triggering a recollection of a nauseating experience when he vomited after drinking squash at their place.
+However, when the ambulance turned up at his house he was expecting to see his father's body in the van.
+But he saw his parents' dead bodies in the ambulance instead.
+They died while taking Kartik for a polio vaccination.
+They had got into an accident with a truck, but Kartik came home with a fracture only to which Bibeesh felt relieved on seeing his brother alive.
 Bibeesh reflects on how even the thought of that incident still evokes a sensation of nausea, illustrating the lasting impact it had on him.

-His heart-wrenching narrative of losing his parents during his school years helps Nikki understand the depth of maternal love and leads to a reconciliation between them.
+His heartwrenching narrative of losing his parents during his school years helps Nikki understand the depth of maternal love and leads to a reconciliation between them.
 Meanwhile, Major Unnikrishnan humorously remarks that Neena bears a resemblance to the attractive actress Shobana, offering a lighthearted moment.

 As the film nears its conclusion, Bibeesh and Nikki arrange to go on a date.
 However, their plans are disrupted when Nikki's ex-fiancé, a dedicated traffic police officer, unexpectedly shows up.
 This officer, who was previously rejected by Nikki for asking her to pay traffic fines during a date, unintentionally creates tension during their outing.